LiveQiu/JTAG-HS2-SMT2/README.md

 - I compiled the latest release version software using Visual-Studio-2022.
 - This version of the firmware should be the JTAG-HS2 version.
+- FT232HL-Download-tool/Eep.bin is FT232 firmware, if you have newer firmware,you should rename file as Eep.bin

 ## Hardware view